Buy vs Rent · 2026

 Local Economic Overview

 Last year, a market cooldown was widely expected among market watchers and conditions played out as expected for the desert last year with home prices down 1% year over year.
 We would've been inclined to play a wait and see approach for 2026 as well.
 However, 2026 kicked off with some mega announcements from TSMC and some of its key suppliers demonstrating that the Silicon Desert story is only just beginning.
 TSMC’s fabrication plant operations will transform the Phoenix metro into a "Semiconductor Fortress," flipping our verdict to BUY.
-We believe now is a great time to buy in Phoenix and is the best buying opportunity the 2021 since the post Covid boom.
+We believe now is a great time to buy in Phoenix and is the best buying opportunity since the 2021 post Covid boom.
 Over the last few years demand has been suppressed by high rates that had been stabilizing around 6%, prior to the start of the Iran war which sent them back up towards 6.5%.
 Nevertheless, buying now is an opportunity to buy at lower prices before a potential supply deficit that will only intensify as 10,000+ high-tech, high paying jobs enter the North Phoenix corridor.
 We anticipate above norm home appreciation rates in those north Phoenix neighborhoods that will be home to much of this new semiconductor workforce.

 Phoenix Puts Utility Trap in the Rearview Mirror?